DouglasUrner/GDP-Common/assignments/mda-framework/index.md

 ## Instructions

-Use the [template][] to create an MDA chart for your modified version of Tic-Tac-Toe.
+Use the [template][] to create an MDA chart showing how you modified your new version of Tic-Tac-Toe.

 * Start by defining *mechanics, dynamics,* and *aesthetics* in your own words.
 * Then fill out the MDA columns for "classic" Tic-Tac-Toe.